rhasselbaum/duplicity-unattended/README.md

 1. `systemd/`: Directory containing sample systemd unit files you can customize to run the script periodically.
 1. `cfn/host-bucket.yaml`: CloudFormation template to set up an S3 bucket and IAM permissions for a new host.

-You can, of course, use the script without systemd or CloudFormation.
+You can use the script without systemd or CloudFormation if you prefer.
 They all work independently.

 ## Configuring new hosts